 No matter which exams you take, there are three reasons that you should start your Certification while you are still at university:

 - You save money.
 Registering for the exams is cheaper if you do so as a student.
 For example, the costs of taking the 2 CMA Exams as a professional is $1,325, but the cost of taking them as a student is only $849.
+Additionally, some of the certifications have scholarships for students that make the registration for the exams free.
+You should contact the local Chapter of the organization that gives the certificate and ask if there are any student scholarships available for you.

 - It is easier to study.
 While you are a student, you probably have studied many of the topics on the exams in your classes.
 This means that your studying for the exams is more of a review of these topics, and you can prepare more quickly while everything is fresh in your mind.